Entering the Abstraction Era: (Optimistic) Predictions for Crypto's Future

 Table of Contents:

-Currently, there are two ideological camps in Web3:
+And yet, there are currently two ideological camps in Web3:

 1. Those who vouch for the "crypto is scaling faster than the Internet" thesis and think we're still early to a proverbial mass adoption party.
 This camp feels like Web3's main problem is a lack of infrastructure that can support serious growth—but thinks we’ll get there, eventually.